biryb/FIpy/README.md

 # FIpy
-Flow injection analysis processing workflow for untargeted metabolomics.
+FIpy is a package for processing and merging 'mzML' files workflow for untargeted mass spectrometry analysis.

 # What does FIpy do to my data?